 And now the time has come to go to the festivals, street parties (that are everywhere) or local bars.
 Celebrate Kings Day as the Dutch people do.
 Be nice, friendly, happy and excited.
 Don’t be an asshole and try to destroy an important holiday.
 And, wear orange.

 When you’re visiting The Netherlands for a longer time, or around another period, and are interested in visiting other festivals, have a look at the best festivals to visit in The Netherlands here.

 What outfit should you wear on Kings Day?
 And why do people dress up orange?

 Orange orange orange.
 Why do Dutch people dress up in orange clothing during Kings Day?
 The name of our royal is officially the House of Orange.
 Orange is the national colour of The Netherlands.
 That means we wear as much orange clothing as possible on Kings Day.
 And you should too!
 Wear an orange wig, orange pants, an orange blouse, a shirt, shoes, watches, etc. Whatever you can think of wearing on Kings Day, wear it, but in orange.

 Was this article useful for you?
 Is there anything else you’d like to know?
 Did you know that the best time to visit tulip fields is actually around the time of Kings Day?
-Talking about two birds with one stone.
+Talking about killing two birds with one stone.
 Click here for the article on where to find tulip fields without tourists.
 Do you know how to say happy Kings Day in Dutch?
 Fijne Koningsdag!
 I will guarantee you’ll be making friends if you say this to many Dutch people.